IHeartMedia: 21st century

-iHeartMedia, bankruptcy

 In early 2010, it was announced that the company was facing the possibility of bankruptcy due to its "crippling debt".
 After 21 years, Mark Mays stepped down as president and CEO of Clear Channel on June 23, 2010.
 Mays remained as chairman of the board.
-On October 2, 2011, Robert W. "Bob" Pittman, who was then the company's Chairman of Media and Entertainment Platforms, was named CEO of CC Media Holdings.
+Later that year, MTV co-founder Robert W. "Bob" Pittman joined the company and would eventually become CEO of CC Media Holdings.

 In August 2013, Clear Channel sold its minority stake in Sirius XM for $135.5 million.
 This also resulted in the removal of most Clear Channel-programmed stations on the service, besides simulcasts of WHTZ and KIIS-FM.

 On January 6, 2014, Clear Channel announced a marketing partnership with Robert F. X. Sillerman's SFX Entertainment (a second incarnation of a live events company that had been sold to Clear Channel, which spun off to form Live Nation), to collaborate on electronic dance music content for its digital and terrestrial radio outlets, including a Beatport top 20 countdown show.
-The partnership expanded upon the company's existing EDM-oriented outlets (such as Evolution).
-Staff, including John Sykes, believed that the deal (particularly the Beatport countdown show) would help provide a higher level of national exposure to current and up and coming EDM artists.
+The partnership expanded upon the company's existing EDM-oriented outlets, including Evolution.
+Staff, including John Sykes, believed that the deal would help provide a higher level of national exposure to current and up and coming EDM artists.

-In September 2014, it was announced that the company would be renamed from Clear Channel Communications to iHeartMedia, alluding to its iHeartRadio platform to reflect the company's growing emphasis on digital media and internet radio.
+In September 2014, it was announced that the company would rename Clear Channel Communications to iHeartMedia, alluding to its iHeartRadio platform to reflect the company's growing emphasis on digital media and internet radio.
 The previous name "Clear Channel" came from AM broadcasting, referring to a channel (frequency) on which only one station transmits.
 In the U.S., clear-channel stations have exclusive rights to their frequencies throughout most of the continent at night, when AM signals travel far due to skywave.
-CEO Bob Pittman explained that the company had been "doing progressive stuff", yet they were still "named after AM radio stations".
+CEO Bob Pittman said that the company had been "doing progressive stuff", yet were still "named after AM radio stations".

+Beginning in 2008, iHeartMedia struggled to pay down more than $20 billion in debt the company assumed from its leveraged buyout.
+Various media outlets, including Bloomberg News, Reuters, Radio Ink, and iHeartMedia's hometown newspaper the San Antonio Express-News, claimed that either bankruptcy or a major restructuring was likely.
+On April 20, 2017, the company warned investors that it might not survive over the following 10 months.

 In 2016, one of the company's directors, Julia B. Donnelly, left the board of iHeartCommunications and was replaced by Laura A. Grattan, a director at Thomas H. Lee.
 Grattan was named to the board of managers of iHeartMedia Capital I, LLC, the direct parent of iHeartCommunications, as well as the board of directors of iHeartMedia, Inc., the indirect parent of iHeartCommunications.